scryptachain/scrypta-docs/scrypta-full-node/setup.md

 Once the password has been chosen, proceed with the encryption by pressing **OK**.

 ::: danger <img src=".././.vuepress/public/assets/icons/danger.svg" width="32"><br>
-**ATTENZIONE:** If you forget or lose your password after the encryption, you will lose access to all your funds.
+**ATTENTION:** If you forget or lose your password after the encryption, you will lose access to all your funds.
 :::

 The wallet app will close at the end of the encryption operation.